-Professor Eugen Mittwoch represents one of the few cases of successful protest against the 1933 purges.
+The attempted dismissal of German Jewish professor Eugen Mittwoch is one of the few cases of successful protest against these purges.
 Although initially removed from his position under the 1933 law, Mittwoch—a renowned scholar and director of Berlin University's Institute for Semitic and Islamic Studies—mobilized a network of colleagues to argue for the value of his scholarship.
-Because he was one of Europe's rare experts in Ethiopian languages, Mittwoch may have received support from Nazi ally Benito Mussolini, who saw Mittwoch as a potential asset for Italy's colonization of Ethiopia.4 Consequently, Mittwoch was granted an exemption available to those whose work was seen to be "in the interest of the Reich," even in the case of "full Jews."5
+Because he was one of Europe's few experts in Ethiopian languages, Mittwoch may have received support from Nazi ally Benito Mussolini, who saw Mittwoch as a potential asset for Italy's colonization of Ethiopia.4 Mittwoch was granted an exemption available to those whose work was seen to be "in the interest of the Reich," even in the case of "full Jews."5

 Following the pogroms of Kristallnacht in November 1938, Mittwoch fled Germany.
 He died in London in 1942.